flippy-software-package/flippy/README.md

 please create an [issue](https://github.com/flippy-software-package/flippy/issues).
 ### for feature requests
 again the [issues](https://github.com/flippy-software-package/flippy/issues) page can be used but be aware that new features will be slow to come.
-### want to join the team?
-write me an email!

 # How to get it

-*flippy* is a headers only library, so all you need to is to download the `flippy` subfolder and copy it into your project.
+*flippy* is a headers only library, so all you need to is to download the `flippy` sub-folder and copy it into your project.

 Or if you prefer using a single header file you can just download the [flippy.hpp](https://raw.githubusercontent.com/flippy-software-package/flippy/master/single_header_flippy/flippy.hpp) header from the `single_header_flippy` folder.